 Wool is the softest and most luxurious option.
 It’s popular for bedrooms and lounges.

-Wool is durable enough for high-traffic areas and is surprisingly stain-resistant.
-Spills must be dealt with immediately.
-It’s naturally fire-resistant.
+Wool is durable enough for high-traffic areas.
+It’s also naturally fire-resistant and is surprisingly stain-resistant.
+However, spills must be dealt with immediately.

 Source: The Spruce

 Despite being synthetic, polyester has a soft texture.
 It takes colour very well, but is not as resilient as nylon.
 Polyester is easy to care for and is fairly stain-resistant, so it works best in bedrooms.

 Nylon is one of the most durable carpet fibres.
 It’s ideal for high-traffic areas and homes with pets and children due to its excellent stain-resistance.
 Nylon is colourfast and comes in a variety of styles and finishes.

 Source: Koeckritz Rugs